stfc/PSyclone/doc/developer_guide/APIs.rst

 Modifying Metadata
 ++++++++++++++++++

-All of the metadata class values have setters which allows the metadata to be simply modified.
+All of the metadata class values have setters which allow the metadata to be simply modified.
 For example
 ::